 Although it’s often chalked up as merely a symptom of modern attitudes towards work, burnout can have a serious impact on employees and organizations.
 According to a Gallup study, employees experiencing work-related stress are more likely to take sick days and actively search for other jobs — they’re also 13% less confident in their performance and half as likely to discuss goals with their managers.

-Employee burnout became a major talking point over the past year as the COVID-19 pandemic further eroded the boundaries between our personal and professional lives.
+Employee burnout became has become one of the biggest working-from-home issues over the past year as the COVID-19 pandemic further eroded the boundaries between our personal and professional lives.
 Many of us now eat, sleep, and work in the same room, logging longer hours than we did at the office.
 Is it any wonder we’re struggling to switch off?

 One way that organizations can reduce employee stress and fight the “always on” mentality is by embracing asynchronous communication.
 In this article, we’ll explain what asynchronous communication is and explore some asynchronous communication examples and best practices.